autowarefoundation/autoware.universe/simulator/autoware_carla_interface/README.md

 ## Inner-workings / Algorithms

 The `InitializeInterface` class is key to setting up both the CARLA world and the ego vehicle.
-It fetches configuration parameters through the `carla_autoware.launch.xml`.
+It fetches configuration parameters through the `autoware_carla_interface.launch.xml`.

 The main simulation loop runs within the `carla_ros2_interface` class.
-This loop ticks simulation time inside the CARLA simulator at `fixed_delta_seconds` time, where data is received and published as ROS2 messages at frequencies defined in `self.sensor_frequencies`.
+This loop ticks simulation time inside the CARLA simulator at `fixed_delta_seconds` time, where data is received and published as ROS 2 messages at frequencies defined in `self.sensor_frequencies`.

 Ego vehicle commands from Autoware are processed through the `autoware_raw_vehicle_cmd_converter`, which calibrates these commands for CARLA.
 The calibrated commands are then fed directly into CARLA control via `CarlaDataProvider`.

 ### Configurable Parameters for World Loading

-All the key parameters can be configured in `carla_autoware.launch.xml`.
+All the key parameters can be configured in `autoware_carla_interface.launch.xml`.

 | Name                      | Type   | Default Value                                                           | Description                                                                                                                                                                                                         |
 | ------------------------- | ------ | ----------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |